 You must check OUT of every aid station.

-Race Starts at 6:00 am Sharp!!
-All racers must check in before the start.
+Ride Starts at 6:00 am Sharp!!
+All riders must check in before the start.

 1. Lyon Ridge (mile 14) 8:00 Cut off time.
 Clothing drop.